theskim/NetworksNotes/websocket.md

 # WebSocket

-WebSocket is a protocol that provides full-duplex communication between a client and a server over a single, long-lived connection.
-It is a part of the HTML5 specification designed to enable real-time communication in web applications, which traditionally relied on HTTP, a stateless, one-directional communication protocol.
-WebSocket was developed to overcome the limitations of HTTP for real-time communication.
+WebSocket is a communication protocol that provides full-duplex, real-time communication between a client (typically a web browser) and a server.
+It is part of the HTML5 specification and is designed to overcome the limitations of HTTP, which is stateless and essentially half-duplex.
+Unlike HTTP, WebSocket supports full-duplex communication, meaning data can be sent and received simultaneously.

-Unlike HTTP, WebSocket provides full-duplex communication and is more efficient as, after the initial handshake, data can be sent back and forth without any additional headers, reducing the amount of network traffic.

-- **Full-duplex**: Both the client and the server can send data simultaneously.
+- **Full-duplex**: Both the client and the server can send and receive data at the same time.
+This allows real-time interaction between the client and the server.
-- **Persistent connection**: Unlike HTTP, the WebSocket connection stays open, allowing real-time data transfer.
+- **Persistent connection**: Once established, the WebSocket connection remains open, allowing continuous data transfer.
+This is unlike HTTP where each request-response pair requires a new connection.
-- **Lower overhead**: WebSocket messages don't include extra metadata in each message after the connection is established, unlike HTTP.
+- **Lower overhead**: WebSocket messages don't require additional metadata (headers) after the connection is established, leading to reduced data overhead compared to HTTP, where each request and response carries headers.

 ## WebSocket Setup Process
+The WebSocket connection is established through a handshake process:
-1. The client requests a WebSocket connection using the WebSocket handshake protocol.
-This request is sent to the server in the form of a standard HTTP request with an "Upgrade: websocket" header.
+1. The client initiates a WebSocket connection using the WebSocket handshake protocol.
+This request is sent to the server as a standard HTTP request with a specific header ("Upgrade: websocket"), indicating the client's desire to establish a WebSocket connection.
-2. The server responds with an HTTP response with a "101 Switching Protocols" status code.
-This response confirms that the server supports the WebSocket protocol and has agreed to initiate the WebSocket connection.
+2. The server responds to the client's request with an HTTP response that includes a "101 Switching Protocols" status code.
+This response confirms the server's agreement to upgrade the connection from HTTP to WebSocket.
-3. After the handshake, the connection is switched from HTTP to WebSocket, and the client and server can send and receive messages in real-time.
+3. Once the handshake process is completed, the connection is upgraded from HTTP to WebSocket.
+From this point forward, the client and server can engage in full-duplex, real-time communication.

+## Command Processing
+WebSocket can be used for various types of interactions between the client and the server.
+Commands can be sent via WebSocket messages, and the server can parse these commands and perform corresponding actions.

-## AddNode
+### AddNode
 When a client sends an `AddNode` command over the WebSocket connection, the server parses this command and takes action accordingly.
 This action might involve creating a new node in a data structure, or adding a new device or user to a network.
 The server then sends a response back to the client, such as a success message or the data of the newly created node.
 In a network management system, `AddNode` could be a command to add a new node or device to the network.
 When the server receives this command: